 1) Mindfully accepting the emotion

-2) Changing the emotion by opposite action
+2) Changing the emotion with opposite action coping skills

 In the following video, George Costanza from Seinfeld does a funny version of opposite action.